 - 16% of high school students used e-cigarettes within the last 30 days in 2015

 Seeing a new strain of pneumonia emerge as a possible consequence of vaping adds fuel to the fire for regulatory agencies like the Food and Drug Administration (FDA).
 In August 2019, the FDA required four different vaping manufacturers to remove 44 e-liquid and hookah products with tobacco from the market because they didn’t have the right authorization.
 This represents consistent efforts from the FDA to oversee and put a stop to unauthorized production, manufacturing or distribution of these kinds of products.

 Even as vaping may continue to be popular among certain segments of society, news stories like these and new medical findings could diminish the use of e-cigarettes.

 If you or someone you know is addicted to tobacco in any form, quitting can help protect from lasting damage.
 Talk to your doctor or pharmacist about how you can quit using tobacco.
 If you are using drugs or alcohol along with tobacco, you may need additional help.
-Contact The Recovery Village Palm Beach to learn more about treatment options for co-occurring substance use and mental health conditions.
+Contact The Recovery Village Palm Beach at Baptist Health to learn more about treatment options for co-occurring substance use and mental health conditions.